PedroAugustoRamalhoDuarte/PedroAugustoRamalhoDuarte/README.md

 ## About me
 - 🔭 I’m currently working on apps and websites with Rails, ReactNative and NextJS.
-- 🌱 I’m currently learning Kafka, Elixir, phoenix and Microservices
+- 🌱 I’m currently learning Ui Architecture, Kubernetes, Application Monitoring.
-- 👯 I’m looking to collaborate on any amazing project
+- 👯 I’m looking to collaborate on any amazing project.
-- 💬 Ask me about Ruby on Rails, Django, Python, ReactNative.
+- 💬 Ask me about Ruby on Rails, React/ReactNative, Project Managment, Rails Performance.
 - ♥️  Ruby on Rails

 ## Favorites programming languages/frameworks